ci-oc/code-of-conduct/README.md

 ## Attribution

 *This code of conduct is based on the [template](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html) established by the Contributor Covenant group and used by numerous other large communities (e.g., [Google](https://opensource.google.com/docs/releasing/template/CODE_OF_CONDUCT/), [Yahoo](https://yahoo.github.io/codeofconduct), [Twitter](https://about.twitter.com/), and [Kubernetes](https://github.com/kubernetes/kubernetes/)).*

+> Eventually, saying "I'M SORRY" is the positive attitude.
+Even though your intent was not to harm someone, that is the impact it had.